Walla Walla University: Rosario Beach Marine Laboratory

 The department of Biology operates a 40-acre campus on Rosario Beach, next to Anacortes, Washington.
 The campus operates during the summer, offering courses in biology and marine biology.
 The campus also supports courses in scuba diving.
 The campus was purchased in 1954.

 Montana campuses

 The school of social work and sociology operates two campuses in Montana, at Missoula and Billings, in support of its graduate program in social work.
 The Missoula campus opened in 1997, and the Billings campus opened in 2001.

 Student government

 The Associated Students of Walla Walla University (ASWWU) was founded in 1914 as the Collegiate Association.
-They were renamed ASWWC in 1922 and have only changed their name once since then, to match the renaming of the school from a college to a university in 2007.
 They have published the school yearbook, Mountain Ash, beginning in 1915 as the Western Collegian, and since 1917 under its current title.
 They have published the school newspaper, The Collegian, published under that title since 1916.
 ASWWU has also published the school directory, The Mask, since 1954.

-Adam Hagele, president; Omar Alfaro, executive vice president; Matthew Cosaert, spiritual vice president; and Tim Kosaka, social vice president; served as 2017-2018 officers.
-Katelyn Folkenberg, president; Evelyn Ouro-Rodrigues, vice president; Lindsey Haffner, spiritual vice president; and Madilyn Malott, social vice president followed as the first all female elected officers during the 2018-2019 year.

-Omicron Pi Sigma (OPS) is the men's dorm club; it was founded in 1927.
-It is responsible for organizing the annual mud bowl game—a football match played in a mud pit—as well as Amateur hour.
-Aleph Gamel Ain (AGA) is the women's dorm club; it was founded in 1928.
-It is responsible for organizing the annual AGA weekend on Mother's Day, when mothers are invited to visit their daughters in university.
-Students who live off-campus are part of the Village Club.